 Keynote speaker and attorney Lee Schroeder discussed several contemporary and current legal issues regarding farmland preservation during the West Central Ohio Land Conservancy 13th annual meeting Wednesday at the Ohio State University at Lima.

-The Ohio Conservation and Agriculture Easement Law Process and Protection, the Ohio CAUV law and federal deductibility of conservation easements were just some of the contemporary and legal issues discussed.
+The Ohio Conservation and Agriculture Easement Law Process and Protection, the Johnson case, the Ohio CAUV law and federal deductibility of conservation easements were just some of the contemporary and legal issues discussed.
 Several landowners and West Central Ohio Land Conservancy members across Allen, Auglaize, Hardin, Hancock, Mercer, Putnam and Van Wert counties attended the annual meeting.

 Read the full article about the meeting in the Lima News here: West Central Ohio Land Conservancy discuss easement benefits